hitokiri-mata/katacoda-courses/kubernetes-observability/efk/step2-elasticsearch.md

 ## Install ElasticSearch ##

 Deploy the public Helm chart for ElasticSearch.
-Many of the default parameters are downsized to fit in this KataCoda cluster.
+The chart's default settings are appropriately opinionated for a production deployment.
+Here, some of the default settings are downsized to fit in this KataCoda cluster.

 `helm install stable/elasticsearch --name=elasticsearch --namespace=logs \
 --set client.replicas=1 \